navedmerchant/MyDeviceAI-Desktop/README.md

 ## Overview

-MyDeviceAI Desktop is a cross-platform Electron application that enables remote devices (phones, tablets, other computers) to leverage your desktop's computing power for AI inference.
+MyDeviceAI Desktop is a cross-platform Electron application that enables remote devices (ios & android via the MyDeviceAI app) to leverage your desktop's computing power for AI inference.
 Using WebRTC peer-to-peer connections, devices can send prompts and receive AI-generated responses without relying on cloud services.

 ### Key Features